Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Method

-This phenomenon limits the unsupervised regularization effect of randomized data transformation for the segmentation problem~\cite{laine2016temporal}.
-To enhance the regularization and more effectively utilize unlabeled data in our segmentation task, we introduce a transformation consistent scheme in the unsupervised regularization term.
-Specifically, this transformation consistent scheme is embedded into the framework by approximating $\psi$ to $\pi$ at the input and output space.
-The detailed illustration of the framework is shown in Figure~\ref{fig:pipeline}, and the pseudocode is presented in Algorithm~\ref{alg1}.
-Under the transformation consistent scheme and other different perturbations (\eg, Gaussian noise and network dropout), each input $x_i$ is fed into the network for twice evaluation to acquire two outputs $z_i$ and $\tilde{z}_i$.
-More specifically, the transformation consistent scheme consists of triple $\pi_i$ operations; see Figure~\ref{fig:pipeline}.
-For one training input $x_i$, in the first evaluation, the operation $\pi_i$ is applied to the input image while in the second evaluation, the operation $\pi_i$ is applied on the prediction map.
-Random perturbations (\eg, Gaussian noise and network dropout) are also applied in the network during the twice evaluation.
-By minimizing the difference between $z_i$ and $\tilde{z}_i$ with a mean square error loss function, the network is regularized to be transformation consistent and thus increase the network generalization capacity.
-Notably, the regularization loss is evaluated on both labeled and unlabeled inputs.
+\reviseagain{This phenomenon limits the unsupervised regularization effect of randomized data transformation for segmentation~\cite{laine2016temporal}.} To enhance the regularization and more effectively utilize unlabeled data in our segmentation task, we introduce a transformation-consistent scheme in the unsupervised regularization term.
+Specifically, this transformation-consistent scheme is embedded in the framework by approximating $\psi$ to $\pi$ at the input and output space.
+Figure~\ref{fig:pipeline} shows the detailed illustration of the framework and Algorithm~\ref{alg1} shows the pseudocode.
+Under the transformation-consistent scheme and other different perturbations (\eg, Gaussian noise and network dropout), each input $x_i$ is fed into the network for twice evaluation to acquire two outputs $z_i$ and $\tilde{z}_i$.
+More specifically, the transformation-consistent scheme consists of triple $\pi_i$ operations; see Figure~\ref{fig:pipeline}.
+For one training input $x_i$, in the first evaluation, the operation $\pi_i$ is applied to the input image while in the second evaluation, the operation $\pi_i$ is applied to the prediction map.
+Random perturbations (\eg, Gaussian noise and network dropout) are applied in the network during the twice evaluations.
+By minimizing the difference between $z_i$ and $\tilde{z}_i$ with a mean square error loss, the network is regularized to be transformation-consistent and thus increase the network generalization capacity.
+Notably, the regularization loss is evaluated on both the labeled and unlabeled inputs.
 To utilize the labeled data $x_i \in \mathcal{L}$, the same operation $\pi_i$ is also performed on $y_i$ and optimized by the standard cross-entropy loss.
-Finally, the network is trained by minimizing the weighted combination of unsupervised regularization loss and supervised cross-entropy loss.
-Note that we employed the same data augmentation in the training procedure of all the experiments for fair comparison.
-However, our method is different from traditional data augmentation.
-Specifically, our method utilized the unlabeled data by minimizing network output difference under the transformed inputs, while complying with the \emph{smoothness} assumption.
+Finally, the network is trained by minimizing a weighted combination of unsupervised regularization loss and supervised cross-entropy loss.